 Audit Committee.
-The Trust's Audit Committee, which meets when necessary, consists of Ms. Brown-Strabley and Messrs.
+The Trust's Audit Committee, which typically meets at least quarterly, consists of Ms. Brown-Strabley and Messrs.
 Tucker and Moyer.
 Pursuant to a charter adopted by the Board, the Audit Committee assists the Board in fulfilling its responsibility for oversight of the quality and integrity of the accounting, auditing and financial reporting practices of the Trust.
-It is directly responsible for the appointment, termination, compensation and oversight of work of the independent auditors to the Trust.
-In so doing, the Audit Committee reviews the methods, scope and results of the audits and audit fees charged, and reviews the Trust's internal accounting procedures and controls.
-During the fiscal year ended June 30, 2017, the Audit Committee met four times.
+It is directly responsible for the appointment, termination, compensation and oversight of the audits and audit fees charged, and reviews the Trust's internal accounting procedures and controls.
+During the fiscal year ended June 30, 2018, the Audit Committee met four times.

 Nominating Committee.
 The Trust's Nominating Committee, which meets when necessary, consists of Ms. Brown-Strabley and Messrs.
 Tucker and Moyer.
-Pursuant to a charter adopted by the Board, the Nominating Committee is charged with the duty of nominating all trustees and committee members and presenting these nominations to the Board.
-The Nominating Committee will not consider any nominees for trustees recommended by security holders.
-During the fiscal year ended June 30, 2017, the Nominating Committee did not meet.
+Pursuant to a charter adopted by the Board, the Nominating Committee is charged with the duty of nominating all Trustees and committee members and presenting these nominations to the Board.
+The Nominating Committee will not consider any nominees for Trustee recommended by security holders.
+During the fiscal year ended June 30, 2018, the Nominating Committee did not meet.

 Qualified Legal Compliance Committee.
 The Qualified Legal Compliance Committee (the "QLCC"), which meets when necessary, consists of Ms. Brown-Strabley and Messrs.
 Tucker, Moyer and Hong.
 The QLCC evaluates and recommends resolutions to reports from attorneys servicing the Trust regarding evidence of material violations of applicable federal and state law or the breach of fiduciary duties under applicable federal and state law by the Trust or an employee or agent of the Trust.
-During the fiscal year ended June 30, 2017, the QLCC did not meet.
+During the fiscal year ended June 30, 2018, the QLCC did not meet.